 Some of you have read this blog long enough to remember how much I disliked Richmond when I first moved there in 2010.
 It took awhile for the city to grow up, but today there are a ton of things to do in Richmond VA — not to mention it has a brilliant personality and vibrant neighborhoods that make it an excellent travel destination.

 After living in Richmond for eight years, I’ve experienced the city through the eyes of a local.
 I know the must-see spots for first-time travelers as well as a few secrets that only residents know about.
 You’ll want to check out the best of downtown Richmond when you visit, but there are also a few places to head further afield.

-Check out the video below to get a quick overview on the best things to do in Richmond or skip right to my recommendations if you already know the basics.
+Check out the video below to get a quick overview on what to do in Richmond or skip right to my recommendations if you already know the basics.